vibeus/vibe-website/content/blog/challenges-of-working-from-home-and-how-to-overcome-them/index.md

 ## Diminished Creativity

-**Causes of diminished creativity**
-Working remotely means collaboration stalls. **As employees become more specialized,** [**collaboration becomes critical**](https://insight.kellogg.northwestern.edu/article/the-science-behind-the-growing-importance-of-collaboration) ****so that one person can fill in the knowledge gaps of another.
+Working remotely means collaboration stalls.
+As employees become more specialized, [collaboration becomes critical](https://insight.kellogg.northwestern.edu/article/the-science-behind-the-growing-importance-of-collaboration) so that one person can fill in the knowledge gaps of another.
 Without this, creativity can stagnate.

 Additionally, remote work can feel isolating.
 The chance to be creative can fall by the wayside as people **buckle down into their roles** and don’t get a chance to hear their teammates’ perspectives.

-Tips for inspiring creativity
+**Tips for inspiring creativity:**

 1. **Group brainstorming sessions.** This fosters creativity and collaboration simultaneously.
 2. **Group activities.** Team building, as previously mentioned, allows for bonding.
 When you trust your coworkers, you more freely ask them for help or offer up advice.
 This communication increases creativity and problem-solving.
 ## Disturbances

-**Causes of disturbances**
-**Working from home means your pets, kids, the deliveryman, and neighbors can disrupt work**.
+Working from home means your pets, kids, the deliveryman, and neighbors can disrupt work.
 Although you avoid coworkers stopping in and interrupting your focused work, you open yourself to many other disturbances.

-Tips to minimize disturbances
+**Tips to minimize disturbances:**

 1. **Consider getting childcare.** If you have small children, balancing being a parent with work demands can be particularly challenging.
 Consider getting help with a nanny, babysitter, or childcare service, even if it’s just for a couple days a week.
 If getting childcare isn’t ideal for your child, consider asking your company for more flexible hours.
 2. **Keep regular work hours.** Don’t answer social calls or play with your dog when you’re in work mode.
 3. **Let others know when you’re busy.** This can be a shut door, headphones, or a sign, which tells people when to leave you alone.
 ## Overworking

-**Causes of overworking**
 With traditional work taking place in an office, it’s easy to turn on and shut off.
 When you arrive at the office, work starts.
 When you leave, work is done.
 Although some people always took work home with them, many others found it easier to keep work at the office to prevent overworking.

 When you work in the same place that you eat, sleep, and relax, **lines start to blur**.
 Work can feel infinite, and **there are always reasons to keep at it**.
 Working at home exacerbates this challenge.

-Tips to avoid overworking
+**Tips to avoid overworking:**

 1. **Take breaks.** You can even go as far as to schedule these.
 Where before you could say hi to a coworker or visit the break room, you now need to be much more intentional about breaking up your work.
 Set reminders to stretch, take a brief walk, or pet your dog.
 2. **Don’t work where you sleep or relax.** Try to set up your home office in a separate room so you aren’t constantly reminded of work when eating or sleeping.
 Physically shutting the door can help, too.